Shopify SEO

 Strengthen internal linking

 Link blog content to collections, collections to guides, guides to best-sellers, and comparison pages to commercial pages.
-Internal links help consolidate topic authority and user flow.
+Internal links help consolidate topic authority and guide users through the purchase funnel.
+A product page that gets no internal links is effectively invisible to both Google and shoppers browsing your site.

 6